dgc-network/coliving-protocol/identity-service/src/notifications/README.md

   * NotificationAction - actionEntityType: 'agreement', entityId: T2

 Note: RemixCreate notifications do not stack.
-The means that if multiple users remix the same agreement, the original artist will not receive a single notifications will all of the remix, instead it will be multiple individual notifications.
+The means that if multiple users remix the same agreement, the original landlord will not receive a single notifications will all of the remix, instead it will be multiple individual notifications.

 **RemixCosign**